Hackathon

 Hackathon 0x1 – Pimp my Review or the Epic Birth of a Gerrit Plugin

-This series of articles describes some of the best realisations made by Intersec R&D team during the 2-day Hackathon that took place on the 3rd and 4th of July.
 The goal had been set a day or two prior to the beginning of the hackathon: we were hoping to make Gerrit better at recommending relevant reviewers for a given commit.
 To those who haven’t heard of it, Gerrit is a web-based code review system.
+It is a nifty Google-backed open-source project evolving amid an active community of users.
+We have been using this product here at Intersec since 2011 and some famous software projects also rely heavily on it for their development process.

 Read more